 As the writers of web pages, it’s our job to ensure that our content is skimmable.
 Header tags help us accomplish this.

 By categorizing our content into a logical hierarchy – H1 being the broadest and each subsequent tag (H2, H3, etc.) being more specific – we’re making it much more user-friendly.
 If the reader just cares about how header tags affect SEO, they’ll scroll until they find the header How do Header Tags Affect SEO?, read the section, and head out with their newfound knowledge.

 At the end of the day, web content is all about providing value and information.
 Header tags simply make that info easier to find and understand by adding context to sections.

-Using Header Tags to Write Strategically
+Head Tags Let You Write Strategically

 When you have a lot to say, it can be difficult to organize your thoughts into an article or blog post.